jglanz/AMD_OC_Ryzen/README.md

 - Move included folders for ACPI, Drivers, Kexts and the plist files into EFI/OC folder created by OCBuilder
 - NOTE: the config.plist file does not contain SNs but place-holders that say "FILL-IN".
 You must supply these values on your own (here, a copy of Clover can be useful for deriving un-used SNs and UUIDs.
+- There is a file named config-Only-For-Storage.plist.
+This file stores data that can be copy and pasted to the main config.plist file.
+For example, inside is an entry "PlatformInfo-MacPro7,1".
+With both files open, you can high- light and copy this section from the storage file to your config.plist file, pasting immediately below your current PlatformInfo section.
+You can then remove the original PlatformInfo, replacing it with PlatformInfo-MacPro7,1.
+Then rename PlatformInfo-MacPro7,1 as PlatformInfo.
+Next, provide new SNs and UUID values for this section.
+(Alternately, you can enter SNs and UUIDs into the storage portion and keep sets of SN-entered PlatformInfo sections ready for either iMacPro1,1 or MacPro7,1, switching as needed with little effort.
+Other items stored are DeviceProperties for swapped or PCIe BT modules.
+These are all present for convenience; they are not required.
 - Final EFI folder should have a structure as shown below (OC v056 as of 3/1/2020).

 ## EFI Folder